-At Mesothelioma Hope, we’re committed to providing current, factual information about the risks associated with asbestos exposure, the development and treatment of mesothelioma and other asbestos-related diseases, and the resources available to people who have been hurt by asbestos.
+At Mesothelioma Hope, we’re committed to providing current, factual information about the risks associated with asbestos exposure, the development and treatment of malignant mesothelioma and other asbestos-related diseases, and the resources available to people who have been hurt by asbestos.

 Our editorial guidelines, outlined below, dictate how we source, fact-check, and share this information.